Hey, I'm Sivaguru Ayyadurai, founder of LotsSocial.

 Best Practices for X Captions

-1. Keep it under 150 characters when possible
+1. Keep it under 150 characters when possible Leave room for replies and quotes.
+A 200+ character tweet gets truncated in most timelines.

-End with questions, polls, or bold opinions.
+2. Spark interaction End with questions, polls, or bold opinions.
+X's algorithm is the most conversation-driven of the three.

-“Small business owners — what’s one thing you wish you automated 6 months ago?
+Example: "Small business owners β what's one thing you wish you automated 6 months ago?
+Mine was social media scheduling.
+Changed everything.
+Reply with yours π"

 This simple post can start real conversations and bring leads.